numba/numba/docs/source/developer/environment.rst

 (see ``FunctionDescriptor.env_name`` and ``.get_env_name()`` of the target context).

-The Env initialized when the compiled-function is loaded.
+The Env is initialized when the compiled-function is loaded.
 The JIT engine finds the address of the associated global variable for the Env and stores the address of the Env into it.
 For cached functions, the same process applies.
-For ahead-of-time compiled function, the module initializer in the generated library is responsible for initializing the global variables of all the Envs in the module.
+For ahead-of-time compiled functions, the module initializer in the generated library is responsible for initializing the global variables of all the Envs in the module.